infinity0/msg-notes/causal/01-ordering.rst

 duplicate packets so that they have the same parents (and contents and other metadata); then this will be deserialised into an already-existing node in our transcript graph.
 If we cache the ciphertext (and there is :ref:`reason to
-<reliability>`), we don't even need to verify-decrypt it the second time.
+<single-ciphertext>`), we don't even need to verify-decrypt it the second time.

 Enforcing transitivity is basically an exercise in correcting the order of messages, so we are already covered there.